 Illness often causes a rise in blood glucose levels due to the effects of stress hormones such as cortisol and adrenaline being produced by the body.
-When you have diabetes, your pancreas may not be able to produce enough extra insulin to use the extra glucose.
+Your pancreas may not be able to produce enough insulin to use the extra glucose.
 The body tries to get rid of the extra glucose through the urine, leading to dehydration.

-Dehydration and high blood glucose levels can sometimes be severe and lead to a serious condition called Hyperglycaemic Hyperosmolar Syndrome (HHS) which can be life threatening.
+This dehydration can sometimes be severe and can lead to a serious condition called Hyperglycaemic Hyperosmolar Syndrome (HHS) which can be life threatening.
 While it is more common in older people, it can occur at any age.